VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Experiments

 \subsection{Experimental Results}

-We present the performance comparison of VersaVid-R1 with baseline models on general video understanding and captioning tasks in Table~\ref{tab:gen_cap result}, and on video reasoning tasks in Table~\ref{tab:reason result}.
+We present the performance comparison of VidBridge-R1 with baseline models on general video understanding and captioning tasks in Table~\ref{tab:gen_cap result}, and on video reasoning tasks in Table~\ref{tab:reason result}.

-In general video understanding tasks, we observe that explicitly forcing the model to reason before answering leads to a degradation in performance.
+In QA tasks for general video understanding, we observe that explicitly forcing the model to reason before answering leads to a degradation in performance.
 This is likely attributable to the relative simplicity of these tasks, where imposing deliberate reasoning on a vanilla model may distort its initial correct understanding.
-However, after training on high-quality data, VersaVid-R1 demonstrates remarkable capabilities, achieving an overall score of 55.1 on Video-MME, with optimal performance across different video lengths.
-Furthermore, VersaVid-R1 outperforms the strongest baselines on both LongVideoBench and MVBench by 4.5\% and 1.2\%, respectively, demonstrating its strong general video understanding capabilities.
+However, after training with meticulously curated tasks, VidBridge-R1 demonstrates remarkable capabilities, achieving an overall score of 64.3 on Video-MME, with optimal performance across different video lengths.
+Furthermore, VidBridge-R1 outperforms the strongest baselines on both LongVideoBench and MVBench by 2.1\% and 1.6\%, respectively, demonstrating its strong general video understanding capabilities.

 Regarding video captioning tasks, we find that forcing the model to reason before responding improves performance on DREAM-1K but degrades it on VidCapBench.
 This discrepancy arises because when compelled to reason, the model prioritizes output accuracy, leading to shorter captions that align more closely with the ground-truth captions in DREAM-1K, and achieving a very high precision score.
-In contrast, VidCapBench evaluates caption quality by using a judge model to answer questions based on the generated captions, where longer captions tend to yield better results.
-Nevertheless, VersaVid-R1 strikes a favorable balance between the two benchmarks, ensuring both accuracy and comprehensiveness in its generated video captions.
+In contrast, VidCapBench evaluates caption quality by using a judge model to answer questions based on model-generated textual captions, where longer captions tend to yield better results.
+Nevertheless, VidBridge-R1 strikes a favorable balance between the two benchmarks, ensuring both accuracy and comprehensiveness in its generated video captions.

-In video reasoning tasks, VersaVid-R1 also exhibits outstanding performance.
-Except for a marginal 0.5-point gap behind the best baseline on DVD-counting, it significantly outperforms all other baselines across the remaining benchmarks, showcasing its powerful video reasoning capabilities.
+In video reasoning tasks, VidBridge-R1 also demonstrates outstanding performance, surpassing the strongest baseline by an average of 1.9\% across five conventional QA tasks.
+Furthermore, on our held-out testset, which follows the same task format as our designed proxy tasks but employs entirely distinct and unseen data, with evaluation metrics consistent with Equations~\ref{eq:dark_reward} and~\ref{eq:mixqa_reward}, VidBridge-R1 achieves significant improvements.
+This indicates that the model has already developed a dual capability for both the divergent holistic comprehension of video content and the convergent pinpointing of key information, thereby supporting effective performance in both captioning and QA tasks within general and reasoning scenarios.